electricimp/GoogleIoTCore/examples/README.md

 ## Configuration And State Example ##

-This is a more production oriented example.
-It has additional comments in [the code](./CfgState.agent.nut) with production-related hints.
-It also has some stubs for imitation of agent-device communication.
-Error processing is a bit more advanced in this example.
+This is an example of a more production oriented application.
+It has a design which may be used in a real production code, includes additional comments with production-related hints.

-This example:
+This application:
-- Downloads a private key using the provided URL.
-All other configuration settings are hardcoded in the example's code.
+- Assumes a device is already registered in the Google IoT Core platform, eg. by a production server.
+- Uses the minimum settings required for the application initialization.
+- After the first start, downloads the application settings, eg. from the production server, which URL is pre-hardcoded in the application (for the simplicity, only a private key is downloaded from the URL but all other settings are hardcoded).
+After the first initialization all settings may be stored in the imp-agent and after the application restart downloaded from the store (not implemented for the simplicity).
-- Connects to Google IoT Core.
+- Connects to the Google IoT Core.
-- Enables Configuration updates receiving.
+- Enables "Configuration updates receiving" feature.
-- Receives and logs Configuration updates.
-- Sends the Configuration value as a device state.
+- When a new Configuration is received from the Google IoT Core, sends it to the imp-device and waits for a new state from the imp-device.
+When the new state is received from the imp-device, reports it as the device state to the Google IoT Core (for the simplicity, a real communication with the imp-device is not implemented).
+- Logs all errors and other significant events to the production server or other logging utility (for the simplicity, logs to the imp log stream).
+Signals some of the errors to the imp-device, eg. to display them (a real communication with the imp-device is not implemented).

+This application does not demonstrate sending Telemetry events to the Google IoT Core.
+[Telemetry Example](#telemetry-example) demostrates that feature.

 Source code: [CfgState.agent.nut](./CfgState.agent.nut)